Article Summary: Georgia National Parks

 It was used as a place where the Union tested new weaponry including a rifled canon.
 The fort also held Confederate prisoners of war.

 You can discover rooms housed with period furnishings and beautiful nature trails.
 It’s definitely worth a trip especially if you love history, nature or both.

-#8.
-Jimmy Carter National Historical Park
+8. Jimmy Carter National Historical Park

 From his historic achievements in conservation and the environment to improving relations with Latin America and brokering peace in the Middle East to promoting racial justice and gender equality, America’s 39th President of the United States has an amazing story to share.